t-mart/deboned-chicken-thighs/README.md

   [cracklings](https://www.lowcarbmaven.com/fried-chicken-skin-cracklings/).
 - With the fat, I render it down in a pan, let it cool, store in a jar in the refrigerator, and then use it in place of vegetable oil.
 (A lot of fat renders when making cracklings.)

+All these by-products are actually pretty nice if your home-cooking cuisine calls for them.
+And, it says a lot about this pricing model (and maybe American society?) that they're sold at a negative cost.